 - How can you get shortlisted when they are in the consideration stage?

-- On what do your prospects base their decisions?
-How do they make decisions?
-For example, a lot of companies make decisions by committee.
-(Naturally, this will influence how you present your solution).
+- What do your prospects base their decisions on?
+And how do they make decisions?
+For example, a lot of companies make decisions by committee (naturally, this will influence how you present your solution).